unic/estatico-nou/README.md

 Since lerna does magic things with packages (symlinking local ones etc.), we need to use `lerna add` to add new dependencies to a package.
 Examples: `lerna add node-sass --scope=estatico-sass` or `lerna add left-pad --dev --scope=estatico-boilerplate`.

-To remove dependencies, delete them from the corresponding `package.json` and run `lerna bootstrap` afterwards.
+To remove dependencies, delete them from the corresponding `package.json`.

+Run `lerna bootstrap` after any change (either adding or removing).

 ### Boilerplate